kurt-hectic/blog/_posts/2025-11-01-wdqms-observability.markdown

 This post is about why and how metrics were introduced to WDQMS and how they improved the observability of the system.

-Four reasons motivated the team to implement metrics in WDQMS.
+Four reasons motivated the team to implement metrics.
 First, the need to better understand the complex data-processing jobs and their interactions.
 Second, to improve error detection and alerting, particularly concerning the routine data-processing jobs.
-Third, to know more about the resource usage of WDQMS of Kubernetes cluster and PostGIS database.
+Third, to know more about the resource usage of Kubernetes cluster and PostGIS database.
 Finally, the desire to gain additional insights of system usage by the public and evolution of information in the system.

 ![Grafana Django Dashboard]( {{ '/assets/images/grafana-wdqms-dashboard.png' | relative_url }}  )